Our Care Home

 Frances Friday, Manager of Manor House

-Frances has been involved within the family organization for over 16 years having started off at our sister home – The Moorings.
+Frances has been involved within the family organisation for over 16 years, having started at our sister home – The Moorings.
 She has a wealth of experience in caring for elderly people with dementia, having completed her Health and Social Care NVQ level 4 and also level 4 in Leadership and Management.

 A proud achievement came in 2011 when Frances completed the Diploma in Managing Dementia Care at Bradford University, home of the leading light in dementia care – Tom Kitwood.

-Manor House was formerly a farmhouse and retains many of the lovely original features, making it feel very much ‘home from home’.
-It has been completely refurbished to a high standard, including increasing the general and en-suite bathroom facilities, and updating the utility services.
-Throughout the refurbishment we were mindful of not losing the lovely atmosphere that existed at Manor House.
+Manor House was formerly a farmhouse and retains many of the attractive original features, making it feel very much ‘home from home’.
+It has been completely refurbished to a high standard, including increasing the general and en-suite bathroom facilities and updating the utility services.
+Throughout the refurbishment, we were mindful of not losing the lovely atmosphere that existed at Manor House.

-All bedrooms are fully furnished, however residents are encouraged to surround themselves with their own belongings so as to make the space as familiar as possible.
+All bedrooms are fully furnished; however, residents are encouraged to surround themselves with their belongings to make the space as familiar as possible.
 Manor House has two light and airy lounges, a dining area, attractively laid-out gardens and a patio area which offers a safe, welcoming place to sit and relax.

-We also encourage relatives to bring family photographs, favourite pictures and mementos.
-In particular, may we request an old photograph of the resident in their ‘early years’, or a picture of something they were proud of, or loved – like their first car or family pet, or enjoying a hobby.
-We then place this in a frame on the door of their bedroom, thus helping to identify their own room.
-Residents are encouraged to surround themselves with their own belongings so as to make the space as familiar and homely as possible.
+We also encourage relatives to bring family photographs, favourite pictures and mementoes.
+In particular, may we request an old photo of the resident in their ‘early years’, or a picture of something they were proud of or loved – like their first car or family pet, or enjoying a hobby.
+We then place this in a frame on the door of their bedroom, thus helping to identify their room.
+Residents are encouraged to surround themselves with their belongings to make the space as familiar and homely as possible.